From these foods, your body derives important resources.

 This is for people who actually want to learn how things work, so that they can do what it takes.
 There are no easy answers other than this; you need to be enthusiastic to show up and try your best at training, with a productive strategy.
 You need to be prepared to sit down and make some decisions about what meal schedule is going to suit you and what are some reasonable choices of meals and snacks that you'll be able to work with.
 You need to check in with me regularly to let me know how you're doing and if there's anything you need some help with.

-There are no easy answers that don't require making the effort, but if you're serious and not full of shit, there's really nothing unreasonable required either.
+There are no easy answers that don't require making the effort, but if you're serious and enthusiastic, there's really nothing unreasonable required either.